dsaunders88/lavts-pro-services/content/collections/pages/page-not-found.md

         content:
           -
             type: text
-            text: 'The page you requested is not available (anymore).'
+            text: 'The page you requested is not available.'
     type: article
     enabled: true
 seo_noindex: true